chusopr/casimir/readme.txt

-1. Create this table in your MySQL database:
+1. Create these tables in your MySQL database:

   CREATE TABLE `casimir` (
     `short_url` varchar(50) NOT NULL default '',